phit0/biplotly/README.md

 # triplotly

-A flexible way of vizualizing principal components of high dimensional data with plotly
+A flexible way of visualizing principal components of high dimensional data with plotly

 ## App